Our Favorite Stops between Glacier and Yellowstone

-So you have decided to make the trek from Yellowstone National Park to Glacier National Park, which as we suggested in the blog Ode to the Road (Trip) is one of the most popular summer traditions for both Montana residents and visitors to the Treasure State.
+You have decided to make the trek from Yellowstone National Park to Glacier National Park.
+As we suggested in the blog Ode to the Road (Trip), this is one of the most popular summer traditions for both Montana residents and visitors of the Treasure State.

 Now the only question is: what stops will you make on your adventure between the Parks?

-If you have a few days to drive between the Parks, check out these ITINERARIES.
-If you are looking for something more along the lines of an opportunity to stretch your legs, while still making good time from one Park to the other, we have compiled a list of 8 of our favorite stops in Southwest Montana.
+If you have a few days to drive between the Montana’s National Parks, check out these itineraries.
+If you are looking for something more along the lines of a quick opportunity to stretch your legs, while still making good time from one Park to the other, we have compiled a list of eight of our favorite stops between Glacier and Yellowstone National Parks in Southwest Montana.

 1. Sculpture in the Wild | Lincoln, MT

 Nestled in the Blackfoot Valley, Sculpture in the Wild – a sculpture park with pieces created by internationally renowned artists – is a hidden gem of Southwest Montana.
-The artists took inspiration from the rich environmental and industrial legacy of the area, to create some of the most innovative land art in the Northwest United States.
-With 26 acres and 14 permanent sculptures, this is a stop you will remember.
+The artists took inspiration from the rich environmental and industrial legacy of the area to create some of the most innovative land art in the Northwest United States.
+With 26 acres and a growing number of permanent sculptures, this is a stop you will remember.